KingDeadKnight/Umbraco-SeoVisualizer/README.md

 * **Title Suffix** Can be configured so titles will be rendered like eg `My Page | Umbraco`
 * **No index-toggle** Can be configured to be shown next to the seo-settings.

-While typing in the textboxes a preview of the Google snippet is shown in the backoffice.
+While typing in the text boxes a preview of the Google snippet is shown in the backoffice.

 ## How to use